Ribbonlength of families of folded ribbon knots: Introduction

-For example, for each $q=2,3,4,\dots$, the $(q+1,q)$ torus link type contains a folded ribbon link $\lw$ with $\Rib(\lw)\le 3\sqrt{2}\Cr(L)^{\frac{1}{2}}$.
-Thus Theorem~\ref{thm:torus-crossing} gives further evidence that $\alpha=\nicefrac{1}{2}$ in the ribbonlength crossing number problem.
+For example, for each $q=3,4,5,\dots$, the $(q+1,q)$ torus link type contains a folded ribbon link $\lw$ with $\Rib(\lw)\le \frac{4}{3}\sqrt{6}\Cr(L)^{\frac{1}{2}}$.
+If we could prove that $\alpha = \nicefrac{1}{2}$ for the ribbonlength crossing number problem, then Theorem~\ref{thm:torus-crossing} gives another set of examples showing that this is the best possible lower bound.
 At the end of Section~\ref{sect:pq-torus}, we compare and contrast all the other known upper bounds on the ribbonlength of torus knots.
 It turns out that Theorem~\ref{thm:pq-torus} gives the lowest known bound.
-This is unsurprising, since the folded ribbonlength bound is sub-linear in crossing number, while the previous work \cite{KMRT, Tian} gives linear and quadratic bounds.
+This is unsurprising since the folded ribbonlength bound in Equation~\ref{eq:sublinear} is sub-linear in crossing number, while the previous work \cite{KMRT, Tian} gives linear and quadratic bounds.

+We end this introduction by noting that our folded ribbons are centered about polygonal knot diagrams.
+We will describe this in great detail in Section~\ref{sect:defn}, but note here that polygonal knots are made up of a finite number of straight edges or sticks.
+For these kinds of knots, it is natural to think about the stick number of the knot (or link) type.
+The stick number $s(K)$ is the least number of straight sticks, joined end to end, needed to create the knot $K$ (see \cite{Adams}).
+The reader might think that there is a close connection between the minimum folded ribbonlength and stick number.
+However, in Section~\ref{sect:conclusion}, we show that this is (surprisingly) not the case.
+The relationship is far more subtle and is a source of yet more open questions about folded ribbon knots.